-Your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.
+Your doctor or other prescriber must give us a statement that explains the medical reasons you're asking for an exception.
 For a faster decision, include this medical information from your doctor or other prescriber when you ask for the exception.

-Typically, our Drug List includes more than one drug for treating a particular condition.
+Our Drug List typically includes more than one drug for treating a particular condition.
 These different possibilities are called alternative drugs.
-If an alternative drug would be just as effective as the drug you are requesting and would not cause more side effects or other health problems, we will generally not approve your request for an exception.
-If you ask us for a tiering exception, we will generally not approve your request for an exception unless all the alternative drugs in the lower cost-sharing tier(s) won't work as well for you or are likely to cause an adverse reaction or other harm.
+If an alternative drug would be just as effective as the drug you're requesting and wouldn't cause more side effects or other health problems, we generally won't approve your request for an exception.
+If you ask us for a tiering exception, we generally won't approve your request for an exception unless all the alternative drugs in the lower cost-sharing tier(s) won't work as well for you or are likely to cause an adverse reaction or other harm.